 - the stated policies and objectives for the portfolio and the operation of those policies in practice.
-These include whether management's strategy focuses on earning long-term capital returns or contractual interest income, maintaining a particular interest rate profile, matching the duration of any related liabilities or expected cash outflows or realising cash flows through the sale of the assets; - how the performance of the portfolio is evaluated and reported to the Group's management; - the risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed.
+These include whether management's strategy focuses on earning long-term capital returns or contractual interest income, maintaining a particular interest rate profile, matching the duration of the financial assets to the duration of any related liabilities or expected cash outflows or realising cash flows through the sale of the assets; - how the performance of the portfolio is evaluated and reported to the Group's management; - the risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed.